-To help you learn more about how a short-circuit current rating (SCCR) is determined for machinery according to the 2021 edition of the NFPA 79, UL and Eaton Bussmann division experts have teamed up to provide answers to the following frequently asked questions from our related webinar.
+To help you learn more about how a short-circuit current rating (SCCR) is determined for machinery according to the 2021 edition of the NFPA 79, UL Solutions and Eaton Bussmann division experts have teamed up to provide answers to the following frequently asked questions from our related webinar.

 What is meant by “the available fault current at each machine supply circuit disconnecting means”?